franke-hub/SDL/README.md

 - The maint branch, more current but more unstable.
 This branch may contain known errors when used for distribution testing.

-The distribution is kept locally in /home/data/home/ on all local machines, physical or virtual.
+The distribution is kept locally in /home/data/SDL on all local machines, physical or virtual.
-In addition to this public distribution, the /home/data/ subdirectory contains private information shared via rsync between multiple machines.
+In addition to this public distribution, the /home/data/ subdirectory contains private information shared via rsync between machines.
-One of these machines (NFS) exports /home/data in read-only mode and some (local virtual) machines access that.
+One of these machines (NFS) exports /home/data in read-only mode and some local virtual machines access that.

-The Ubuntu build test (virtual) machine updates only via github.
+An Ubuntu build test (virtual) machine updates only via github.
 It does not access the exported /home/data Network File System.
+It's used to verify maint and trunk releases operate properly as distributed, and does not access the NFS file system.

 #### Subdirectory structure:

 ```
-(Root) The distribution root directory, designated as ~
+(Root) The distribution root directory, *designated as ~*
    ~
    |
    [-- bat ((Mostly bash) scripts)